101 California Street shooting: Reaction

 The shootings spurred calls for tighter gun control and were followed by a number of legal and legislative actions.
 California implemented some of the toughest gun laws in the United States.
-The state also repealed a law that had given gun manufacturers immunity against lawsuits after an attempt by some relatives of 101 California Street victims to sue the companies that made the weapons Ferri used.

-The incident also spurred the installation of security measures now common in most office buildings.
-Prior to the attack, it was possible for anybody to enter a building and travel to any floor without question.
-After the attack, security stations were installed in lobbies, employees were required to carry identification badges that granted them access to their suites, and procedures for vendors and visitors established.

 A number of organizations were formed in the wake of the shootings, including Legal Community Against Violence, which acts as a resource for information on federal, state, and local firearms policies.
 The American Jewish Congress founded the Jack Berman Advocacy Center to lobby and organize with regard to gun control and violence reduction.

-The law firm of Pettit & Martin did not survive for long after the attack.
-They were already on the decline, and the attack was a brutal blow to the struggling firm.
+At the time of the attack, the law firm of Pettit & Martin were already on the decline, and the attack was a brutal blow to the struggling firm.
 After the defections of several partners, the firm dissolved in 1995.